September 25, 2015

 Haven’t heard?
 Butter is back.
 Grass-fed, organic, GMO-free, it’s the newest health food for some now that saturated fats have been vindicated.

-As much as we love creamy, melty butter on our morning toast, there’s another organic unprocessed cooking fat you should think about using this fall: lard.
+As much as we love creamy, melty butter on our morning toast, there’s another organic unprocessed cooking fat you should think about using: lard.

-We’re not talking the waxy Crisco-like stuff that’s been hydrogenated and processed, or the “lard product” you can find in huge tubs at the local bodega.
-No, the newest incarnation of lard goes back to basics: Rendered from pork fat, it’s safe at room temperature or in the fridge, and easy to scoop and spread.
+We’re not talking the waxy Crisco-like stuff that’s been hydrogenated and processed, or the “lard product” you can find in huge tubs at the local market (that’s processed lard, and the kind you probably don’t want to use on a regular basis).
+No, the newest incarnation of lard goes back to basics: Rendered from pork fat, it’s safe at room temperature or in the fridge and easy to scoop and spread.
+You can get it at a butcher’s, specialty stores, farmers markets, and right here at Thrive Market.
+Our exclusive pork fat comes from pasture-raised pigs from a regenerative family farm in Georgia.
+If you’re up for it, you can even make your own lard.

 Up until the ’90s, McDonald’s actually fried their famous potatoes in lard.
 The result?
 A crispy fry that tasted really good and was cooked in monounsaturated fats, which have been shown to decrease the risk of heart disease.
 Amidst worries in the 1980s that saturated fats were unhealthy—newsflash: they’re not—the Golden Arches started filling their fryers with vegetable oil.
 When brought to a high enough temperature to fry foods, —bad news for our health.
 So trading lard for vegetable oil in an attempt to be healthier didn’t exactly work out for the best.